 It is important to realize that the vast majority of commercial pet-food products offer a reasonably balanced diet for pets.
 Even if a supplement or vitamin is required for a pet, it will usually be in a much lower dose than that of a human vitamin or supplement.
 In essence, this means that a pet can get an unhealthy dose of a vitamin or mineral from a supplement designed for humans.
+For example, there are glucosamine supplements made for humans and glucosamine supplements for dogs.
+These will have very different dosages and should be used for their intended purpose.
 Human supplements should not be given intentionally to pets and if a pet accidentally ingests a number of pills, a vet should be consulted promptly.

 Liver, in small doses, can be a tasty treat for dogs.
 If given in large doses, however, or over an extended period, it can be toxic.
 Liver contains large amounts of vitamin A, and when consumed in large quantities, it can result in hypervitaminosis A. This can lead to bone deformation, weight loss, and anorexia.
 A pet’s diet should never include more than three servings of raw or cooked liver per week.
 It can be helpful to check any canned food to see if liver is already included in the ingredients before adding additional liver to the diet of a pet.

 Many dogs love nuts.
 They love the texture and enjoy the flavor.
 Unfortunately, many forms of nuts don’t love them back.
 Macadamia nuts are one type of nut that can be toxic for dogs.
 They are fatty, which can lead to pancreatitis.
 They also contain a toxin that can lead to neurological issues.
 Other nuts that can be toxic for dogs include pistachios, walnuts, pecans, almonds, and hickory nuts.
 First signs of toxicity often include stomach-related issues such as vomiting and diarrhea.